-- 1 Councilor Albert noted the Governor recently changed the bail laws.
-He is of the belief that will be - 2 revisited as inequities were found.
-He spoke of problems with the law. - 3 4 - Representative Murphy requested she be provided with a hard copy of the information discussed. - Councilor Boyd stated his hope, moving forward, that the Legislative Delegation really pays attention to the role that the DOT has on projects occurring in Merrimack.
+Councilor Albert noted the Governor recently changed the bail laws.
+He is of the belief that will be revisited as inequities were found.
+He spoke of problems with the law.

+Representative Murphy requested she be provided with a hard copy of the information discussed.

+Councilor Boyd stated his hope, moving forward, that the Legislative Delegation really pays attention to the role that the DOT has on projects occurring in Merrimack.
 He encouraged Representative Stack to go to the DES website and review the well water board.
 There is a board that manages well water in the State.
 He was fascinated by the level of responsibility they have regarding private wells in the State.
-Understanding the role that very small board and the responsibility it has not only gets directly to environmental quality, but actually gets to planning standards and planning board standards with how developers are able to build commercial and resident property in the State. - 13
+Understanding the role that very small board and the responsibility it has not only gets directly to environmental quality, but actually gets to planning standards and planning board standards with how developers are able to build commercial and resident property in the State.

-Representative Stack commented she has submitted requests to be on some of those commissions;particularly related to environment and well water.
+Representative Stack commented she has submitted requests to be on some of those commissions; particularly related to environment and well water.

-17 Town Manager's Report
+Town Manager's Report

-19 On December 4th, the Planning Board granted conditional approval to Edgebrook Heights for a consisting of 34,400 sq. ft. of commercial/retail/office space, a 4,000 sq. ft. convenience store with 12 gasoline fueling positions, 76 units of elderly housing, and 156 units of multi-family residential spread across 3 buildings (with an associated clubhouse).
+On December 4th, the Planning Board granted conditional approval to Edgebrook Heights for a conditional use permit (CUP) to allow for the development of a future mixed-use development consisting of 34,400 sq. ft. of commercial/retail/office space, a 4,000 sq. ft. convenience store with 12 gasoline fueling positions, 76 units of elderly housing, and 156 units of multi-family residential spread across 3 buildings (with an associated clubhouse).